osixia/container-baseimage/README.md

         # Add cfssl and cron service-available and get nginx and php5-fpm.
         # https://github.com/osixia/docker-light-baseimage/blob/stable/image/tool/add-multiple-process-stack
         RUN apt-get -y update \
-            && /container/tool/add-service-available .cfssl .cron \
+            && /container/tool/add-service-available :cfssl :cron \
             && LC_ALL=C DEBIAN_FRONTEND=noninteractive apt-get install -y --no-install-recommends \
                nginx \
                php5-fpm
         ...

-Note: Most of predefined service available start with a `.` to make sure they are installed before regular services (so they can be used by regular services).
+Note: Most of predefined service available start with a `:` to make sure they are installed before regular services (so they can be used by regular services).
 The install-service tool process services in /container/service in alphabetical order.

 To create a service-available just create a regular service, add a download.sh file to set how the needed content is downloaded and add it to /container/service-available directory.
 The download.sh script is not mandatory if nothing need to be downloaded.